liuyehcf/BlogSource/_posts/git.md

 # Fetch the changes from pull request number 29048 from the specified remote repository and applies them to a new local branch named `pull_request_29048`.
 git fetch [remote] pull/29048/head:pull_request_29048

+# Removes any remote-tracking references that no longer exist in the remote repository.
+git fetch --prune

 # Displays the URLs of all remote repositories associated with the local repository, showing both fetch and push URLs.
 git remote -v